MicrosoftDocs/azure-docs/articles/virtual-machines/disks-convert-types.md

 ## Migrate to Premium SSD v2 or Ultra Disk

-You can migrate an existing disk to either an Ultra Disk or a Premium SSD v2 through incremental snapshots.
+Currently, you can only migrate an existing disk to either an Ultra Disk or a Premium SSD v2 through incremental snapshots.
 Both Premium SSD v2 disks and Ultra Disks have their own set of restrictions.
 For example, neither can be used as an OS disk, and also aren't available in all regions.
 See the [Premium SSD v2 limitations](disks-deploy-premium-v2.md#limitations) and [Ultra Disk GA scope and limitations](disks-enable-ultra-ssd.md#ga-scope-and-limitations) sections of their articles for more information.

 # [Azure PowerShell](#tab/azure-powershell)